i-dream-of-ai/ipybox/docs/usage.md

 The default image used by `ExecutionContainer` is `gradion-ai/ipybox`.
 You can specify a custom image with the `tag` argument like in `ExecutionContainer(tag="my-box:v1")`, for example.

+!!!
+Note

+    Instead of letting the `ExecutionContainer` context manager handle the lifecycle of the container, you can also [manually run and kill the container](usage.md#manual-container-lifecycle-management).

 ## State management

 Code execution within the same `client` context is stateful i.e. you can reference variables from previous executions.
 Code executions in different client contexts are isolated from each other: